sarapinciroli/PinciroliSara.github.io/_pages/about.md

 I'm graduated in Mathematics at the University of Pavia.
 I attended the Erasmus Traineeship program to write my Master's Thesis abroad at the Heriot Watt University of Edinbrugh.

-You can contact me at the address sara.pinciroli2@phd.unibocconi.it
+You can contact me at the address sara.pinciroli@phd.unibocconi.it